hturnbull93/bank-node/README.md

 Wrote test for `deposit` method taking 200 then 100 results in a string showing deposited 100.00 and balance of 300.00.
 Red.

+- Added `constructor` to `Account` initialising `balance` with constant `STARTING_BALANCE` set as 0.
+- `deposit` adds amount to balance, then interpolates the amount and new balance into a returned string.

 <!-- Links -->